Skip to Content

 Andrew Feinberg

-Research Interests: Epigenetics of development and disease; stochasticity in development and cancer
+Research Interests: Animal models and computational analysis of integration of genetics and epigenetics of development and disease; stochasticity in development and cancer; non-Mendelian inheritance

 Lab Website: The Feinberg Lab